M-Rb3/satellite/README.md

-# Getting Started with Create React App
+# Satellite

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Satellite is a React project for calculating the look angle for a satellite.

 ## Available Scripts